ehendrix23/tesla_dashcam/README.rst

       --monitor_once        Enable monitoring and exit once drive with TeslaCam folder has been attached and files processed.
                             (default: False)
+      --monitor_trigger MONITOR_TRIGGER
+                            Trigger file to look for instead of waiting for drive to be attached.
+Once file is discovered then processing will start, file will be deleted when processing has been completed.
+If source is not provided then folder where file is located will be used as source. (default: None)

     Update Check:
       Check for updates